RelationalAI/rai-test-julia/README.md

 # The RelationalAI Testing Kit for Julia

-Enables developes to run tests using the RelationalAI SDK for Julia.
+Enables developers to run tests using the RelationalAI SDK for Julia.